University of Virginia (2015), Ph.D.

 University of Iowa (2006), B.A.

 My current book project, Captive Cosmopolitans: Black Mariners and the World of South Atlantic Slavery, 1721-1835 (under contract with Omohundro Institute of Early American History & Culture for The University of North Carolina Press), examines the maritime dimensions of the African Diaspora, with a particular focus on eighteenth and early nineteenth century colonial Brazil.
 By concentrating on the seafaring activities of enslaved Africans and creoles, my work integrates the economic and cultural histories of the Bight of Benin and Salvador da Bahia during the era of the late slave trade, and uncovers the heretofore unexamined commercial agency of subalterns in the South Atlantic World.
 Enslaved and free seamen in these culturally hybrid urban milieus, I argue, spearheaded exchanges of material goods, medicinal and navigational knowledge across the Atlantic Ocean.

 More broadly, my research seeks to interrogate the multiplicity of connections between coastal West Africa and Brazil through the lens of mutual cultural, technological, commercial, intellectual and environmental influences.
 Furthermore, I aim to redefine how historians understand experiences of enslavement and the middle passage.
 In addition to investigating the lives of African sailors, my current work also explores the cultural and religious lives of enslaved and freed African women in Salvador da Bahia.
-My published work includes: “Financing the Luso-Atlantic Slave Trade: Collective Investment Practices from Portugal to Brazil, 1500-1840,” Journal of Global Slavery 2:3 (2017), 273-309 and “Transatlantic Threads of Meaning: West African Textile Entrepreneurship in Salvador, Brazil, 1770- 1870,” forthcoming in Slavery & Abolition.
+My published work includes: “Financing the Luso-Atlantic Slave Trade: Collective Investment Practices from Portugal to Brazil, 1500-1840,” in the Journal of Global Slavery and “Transatlantic Threads of Meaning: West African Textile Entrepreneurship in Salvador da Bahia, 1770- 1870,” in Slavery & Abolition.